dapphub/dappsys/README.rst

 |readthedocs|  |chat|

 Dappsys is a collection of building blocks for building smart contract systems.

-Dappsys components are exposed as `ethpm packages <https://github.com/ethpm/ethpm-spec>`_.
 They are written in Solidity, but deployed objects can be linked to any language.